chingu-voyages/v17-vue-team-01/README.md

   * Schedule the event and download ics file for gmail or outlook calendar
   * View all your scheduled events in calendar
   * Mobile App (PWA)
+  * Unschedule events/Edit scheduled events
+  * Send emails on schedule
 * Future
   * Work with non hourly timezones
-  * Unschedule events/Edit scheduled events
-  * Send emails on schedule
+  * Handling daylight saving changes

 ## Roadmap